robert-westenberger/knowledgebase/deep-learning.md

 ### Downsides
 Not good at recognizing images that are significantly different than the training set (e.g., training on photos and then giving the trained model a handdrawn image).

+In production, we can check for **out-of-domain** data, which is data the model has not been trained on.